ratify-project/ratify-web/docs/plugins/Verifier/cosign.md

 # Cosign

 Cosign is a built-in verifier.
-With Cosign verifier, Ratify can be used to verify signatures generated using [Cosign](https://github.com/sigstore/cosign/).
+With the Cosign verifier, Ratify can be used to verify signatures generated using [Cosign](https://github.com/sigstore/cosign/).
 The verifier implementation uses [Cosign](https://github.com/sigstore/cosign/) packages to perform verifications.
-Cosign verifier works with container registries where cosign related artifacts are linked as specially formatted tag to the subject image.
+Cosign verifier works with container registries where cosign related artifacts are linked as a specially formatted tag to the subject image.
 It also is compatible with OCI 1.1 supported Cosign which pushes the signature OCI Image as a referrer to the subject image.
-(Note: this is currently experimental for cosign) It works only with [ORAS](../Store/oras.md) referrer store plugin that uses the OCI registry API to discover and fetch the artifacts.
+(Note: this is currently experimental for cosign) It works only with [ORAS](../Store/oras.md) referrer store plugin, which uses the OCI registry API to discover and fetch the artifacts.

 ## Signing

-Please refer cosign documentation on how to sign an image using cosign using [key-pair based signatures](https://docs.sigstore.dev/key_management/signing_with_self-managed_keys/) and [keyless signatures](https://docs.sigstore.dev/signing/quickstart/#keyless-signing-of-a-container).
+Please refer to cosign documentation on how to sign an image using cosign using [key-pair based signatures](https://docs.sigstore.dev/key_management/signing_with_self-managed_keys/) and [keyless signatures](https://docs.sigstore.dev/signing/quickstart/#keyless-signing-of-a-container).

 ## Some Caveats

 A configuration flag `cosignEnabled` is introduced to the ORAS Store configuration.
-This flag is required to be set to `true` in order to fetch cosign signatures stored as in an OCI Image tagged using Cosign's unique convention.
+This flag is required to be set to `true` in order to fetch cosign signatures stored in an OCI Image tagged with Cosign's unique convention (<hash-algorithm>-<hash-of-subject-image>.sig).
 Regardless of the flag being set, Ratify will fetch OCI 1.1-compliant cosign signatures returned via the referrers API.

 ## Trust Policy

 A trust policy binds a set of verification configurations against a set of registry-reference scopes.
-In particular, a trust policy allows a user to define the trust keys to use in against a set of scopes.
+In particular, a trust policy allows a user to define the trusted keys to use for a given set of scopes.

 **Sample trust policies:**